How to Help Your Dog with Storm Phobia

 How can we help our precious pets when they suffer from storm phobias?
 Behavioural issues including phobias in pets are complex and unfortunately, there's no quick fix.
 This means that in most cases, we need to combine a variety of techniques.

-Predicting the storm can also allow you to administer certain calming aids and apply body wraps well in advance, giving your pooch adequate time to settle prior to the onset of the storm.
-ThunderShirts and Anxiety Wraps work by applying gentle constant pressure to the sides of the torso, helping to relieve stress and reduce fearfulness.
+Anxiety wraps like the ThunderShirt work by applying gentle constant pressure to the sides of the torso, helping to relieve stress and reduce fearfulness.
 This concept is similar to 'swaddling', the art of snugly wrapping a baby in a blanket for warmth and security.
 These body wraps are safe and easy to use, with a range of sizes to suit all dogs.

 Pheromones are chemical substances that are produced and released into the environment by an animal.
 These pheromones are unique to each species of animal and play a role in establishing feelings of wellbeing and emotional stability.

 Let's take a look at DAP, the dog appeasing pheromone.
 Female dogs release this pheromone derived from the mammary glands soon after they give birth to help calm her puppies.
-A synthetic version, called Adaptil is safe, non-sedating and available in both a collar and diffuser formulation.
+A synthetic version, called Adaptil is safe, non-sedating and available in a collar, diffuser and spray formulation.
 The collar version must fit snug to the skin as body heat causes it to activate.
 Because the collar stays with the dog all the time, this is a good option for dogs who experience anxiety in multiple situations.
-The diffuser is ideal for creating a safe location such as a crate or to apply to bedding.
-It works quickly as soon as the alcohol evaporates and persists for a few hours.
+The diffuser is ideal for use in indoor areas in the room where your dog spends the most time.
+The spray is useful for creating a safe location such as a crate or to apply to bedding.
+It works quickly as soon as the alcohol evaporates and persists for up to 2 hours.

 To prepare for the storm season it's also a good idea to start with some basic calming or relaxation training.
 Dogs adapt very well to a set routine so consistency is key.
 So what does this involve?
 Firstly, find a good comfy spot that your dog associates with such as their own bed.
 Ideally have this placed in their safe haven as mentioned above.
 Each day, ask your dog to go to their bed and sit.
 When they do this correctly and calmly, immediately reward them.
 This may be a treat, a toy or even gentle patting.
 Perform this calming training a couple of times each day, and you can then use this during a storm so they can be rewarded for remaining calm.